knvid/Recipe-Recommendation-System/README.md

 ---

-## License

-MIT License (or specify your project's license here)

----

-For more details, see the [full project report](team002report.pdf](https://github.com/knvid/Recipe-Recommendation-System/blob/main/team002report.pdf).
+For more details, see the [full project report](https://github.com/knvid/Recipe-Recommendation-System/blob/main/team002report.pdf).